rack-app/rack-app/README.md

 * no Class method bloat, so you can enjoy pure ruby without any surprises
 * App mounting so you can crete separated controllers for different task
 * Streaming
-* Null time look up routing
+* O(log(n)) lookup routing
-  * allows as many endpoint registration to you as you want, without impact on route look up speed
+  * allows as many endpoint registration to you as you want, without impact on route lookup speed
 * only basic sets for instance method lvl for the must need tools, such as params, payload
 * simple to use class level response serializer
   * so you can choose what type of serialization you want without any enforced convention